Community Forensic Mental Health Team

 Level 2 - An in-depth assessment (which may include a standardised risk assessment and management plan) prepared by the Service with the referring team retaining responsibility.

 Level 3 - An agreed period of shared responsibility for any or all of a variety of reasons including to assess risk; to evaluate the interplay/operation of known risk factors; to offer a specialist piece of therapeutic work; and to assess the efficacy of risk reducing strategies.

 Level 4 - The Team taking full responsibility for the duration of need with referral back to the appropriate services when deemed appropriate.

-The Community Forensic Mental Health and Learning Disability Team has established links with Courts, Prisons, Police Service and Probation Service.
+The Community Forensic Mental Health Team has established links with Courts, Prisons, Police Service and Probation Service.

-The service is access via Mental Health Services/Medium Secure Settings and Criminal Justice Agencies
+The service is accessed via Mental Health Services/Medium Secure Settings and Criminal Justice Agencies.

-Staff may consult with the Forensic Team if they have any patients that are involved with the Criminal Justice Agencies.
+Staff may consult with the Community Forensic Mental Health Team if they have any patients that are involved with the Criminal Justice Agencies.

-Community Forensic Mental Health and Learning Disability Team, 9 am - 5 pm, Monday - Friday:
+Community Forensic Mental Health Team, 9 am - 5 pm, Monday - Friday:

 60 Steeple Road